sciZer0/7/v/README.md

 On the other hand, the main task of developers is to build these systems as speedy and efficient as possible.

+This paper proposes a new blockchain which is simultaneously:

+* extremely-decentralized
+* extremely-democratic
+* very speedy
+* extremely sustainable
+* extremely-efficient

-This paper proposes a new, truly-decentralized and truly-democratic blockchain which is speedy and sustainable, simultaneously being unachievably efficient and able of unbelievably great things, impossible for regular blockchains.
+and aslo able of unbelievably great things, impossible for regular blockchains.

-And one more moment…

-The main principle of efficiency is that you must never do more than enough – and  exactly this way each blockchain must work.

- > <b>Never do more than enough.

  <p>&nbsp</p>